cburns99/Data-Structures-Handbook/Set.md

 <h1> Set </h1>
 <p1>A set is an unordered data structure that is immutable.
-Sets do not allow duplicates and are heterogeneous. </p1>
+Sets do not allow duplicates and are heterogeneous.
+It is a built in data structure for Python, its syntax is as follows "mySet = {}"</p1>
 <h2> Memory </h2>
 <img src="setimage.png">
 <h2>Operations</h2>